 Taipei Tech to Offer New Graduate Program in Aerospace and System Engineering

-Taipei Tech is launching a new graduate program in aerospace and system engineering during the 2023 academic year.
-The new program will address the increasing demand for aerospace technical talents, and will be focusing on developing technology in the fields of satellite system, communication payload, and earth station in motion.
-The capacity of the program is fifteen students, and the application will be opened on April 10.
+Taipei Tech announced the launch of a new graduate program in aerospace systems engineering for the 2023 academic year.
+The program aims to meet the growing demand for aerospace engineers, focusing on the development of technology in satellite systems, communication payloads, and mobile ground stations.
+The program will admit fifteen students, with applications opening on April 10.

-Taipei Tech President Wang Sea-fue noted that Taipei Tech is the first technological university that offers graduate program in aerospace technology.
-By bringing together the resources and faculty of the College of Electrical Engineering and Computer Science, and the College of Mechanical and Electrical Engineering, the new program will promote cross-disciplinary technology development.
-“We will be working with our academic and industrial partners such as Georgia Institute of Technology, and Acer, and the government sector such as Institute for Information Industry and Taiwan Space Agency, to collectively cultivate professional talents with solid aerospace engineering skills and knowledge,” said Wang.
+Taipei Tech President Wang Sea-fue emphasized that Taipei Tech is the first technological university to offer a graduate program in aerospace technology.
+By combining resources from the College of Electrical Engineering and Computer Science and the College of Mechanical and Electrical Engineering, the program will foster cross-disciplinary technology development.
+Wang stated, “we will collaborate with academic, industrial, and governmental partners to cultivate professionals with robust aerospace engineering skills and knowledge.”
+The inaugural partners include Georgia Institute of Technology, Acer, the Institute for Information Industry, and the Taiwan Space Agency.

-Lin Hsin-piao, Professor of the Electronic Engineering Department and the Director of the preparatory office of Aerospace and System Engineering Graduate Institute, has worked with the Advanced Rocket Research Center of the National Yang Ming Chiao Tung University for nearly two decades.
-He has also participated in the hybrid-propellant rocket launch for several times in Taiwan.
-“We aim to provide practical training for our students and equip them with problem-solving and mission planning skills to prepare them for the aerospace industries,” said Lin.
+Lin Hsin-piao, Professor of Electronic Engineering Department and Director of the Aerospace and System Engineering Graduate Institute Preparatory Office, has worked with the Advanced Rocket Research Center of National Yang Ming Chiao Tung University for nearly two decades.
+He has also participated in several hybrid-propellant rocket launches in Taiwan.
+Lin emphasized that the program’s goal is to provide practical training to students, readying them for careers in the aerospace industry by equipping them with problem-solving and mission planning skills.